silasdavis/eris-db.js/README.md

 The start callback must be on the following format: `function(error)`.
 An error is an indication that the websocket connection failed to be established.

-If you want to use several `ErisDb` instances at once, that is possible.
+If you want to use several `ErisDB` instances at once, that is possible.
 Just create more instances via `edbFactory.createInstance()`.
 This is the preferred method if you want multiple websocket connections with the eris-db server.

 No config file is needed for this library.

 ## API Reference

 There are bindings for all the RPC methods.
 All functions are on the form `function(param1, param2, ... , callback)`, where the callback is a function on the form `function(error,data)` (it is documented under the name `methodCallback`).
 The `data` object is the same as you would get by calling the corresponding RPC method directly.

 This is the over-all structure of the library.
 The `unsafe` flag means a private key is either sent or received, so should be used with care (dev only).

-NOTE: There will be links to the proper jsdoc once we get those up on the eris docs page!
+NOTE: There will be links to the proper jsdoc and integration with erisindustries.com.
+For now, the components point to the actual code files and methods points to the web-API method in question.

 ### ErisDB

 | Component Name | Accessor |
 | :------------- | :------- |